 WE LIVE ON EARTH.
-Earth is a clump of iron and magnesium and nickel, smeared with a thin layer of organic matter, and sleeved in vapor.
+Earth is a dump of iron and magnesium and nickel, smeared with a thin layer of organic matter, and sleeved in vapor.
 It whirls along in a nearly circular orbit around a minor star we call the sun.

 I know, the sun doesn’t seem minor.
 The sun puts the energy in our salads, milkshakes, hamburgers, gas tanks, and oceans.
 It literally makes the world go round.
 And it’s huge: The Earth is a chickpea and the sun is a beach ball.
 The sun comprises 99.9 percent of all the mass in the solar system.
 Which means Earth, Mars, Jupiter, Saturn, etc., all fit into that little 0.1 percent.